microsoft/sqllinuxlabs/instructions.md

 5. At this point, you will have two containers up and running: an application container that is able to query the database container.
 Connect to the

 `http:<host IP>:5000`

->Note: If you are running this in an Azure VM, the host IP is the Azure VM Public IP.
-You will also need to open port 5000 external traffic. [go here to learn how to open ports in Azure VMs](/open_azure_vm_port).
-Be sure to open up port 5000 based on this example.

 ![Container-DockerComposeUp.png](Media/Container-DockerComposeUp.png)